LeoGomes0919/Foodfy/README.md

 password: 1234
 ```

+### Mailtrap configuration

+To send emails we use the MailTrap sending service.
+After a new registration or even for password recovery, you need to access the ```.env``` file and change the current MailTrap credentials to your MailTrap credentials.

 ## 📝 License
 This project is licensed under the MIT [LICENSE](LICENSE) - look at the LICENSE file for more details